A business analyst is one of the fastest growing professions globally, with heightened demand in the IT industry.

-A business analyst is a person who liaisons among company stakeholders to analyse and assess the operations of an organisation to determine whether the current business model is equipped to handle company goals and objectives.
+He is a person who liaisons among company stakeholders to analyze and assess the operations of an organization to determine whether the current business model is equipped to handle company goals and objectives.

 The International Institute of Business Analysis (IIBA) describes the role of business analyst as

 “liaison among stakeholders in order to understand the structure, policies, and operations of an organization, and to recommend solutions that enable the organization to achieve its goals.”